 Now, on to the facts and questions!

 1) I have a younger brother and an older sister, so I am very much a middle child.
-I dislike conflict, am really good at compromise, and can be very persuasive.
+I dislike conflict, am really good at compromise.

 3) One of my all-time favorite films is Kingdom of Heaven, but only the Director’s Cut.
 The theatrical version was a mess, so unfortunately the film flopped, but the extended version is absolutely brilliant.
 It’s got such depth, and the characters are so nuanced, and even though its set in the 1100’s during the Crusades, the themes are still relevant (or even more relevant) today.
 It’s long, but so worth it, and there are so many great actors in it.
 And if you watch it multiple times there is so much symbolism and beauty in the cinematography too.
 (Also Eva Green is in it, and she’s incredible, and my ultimate girl crush.)

 4) I love blueberries.
 (Random, I know, but I wanted to keep this one short.)